Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Not sharing needles or syringes with other people

 Not coming into contact with other people's blood

 Getting tested for HIV and other sexually transmitted diseases on a regular basis

 Other steps can help prevent some other types of AIDS-related cancers:

-Not smoking and avoiding secondhand smoke to lower your risk for lung cancer
+Not smoking and avoiding secondhand smoke to lower your risk for lung cancer and some other cancers.

 Copyright © 2016 Baylor Scott & White Health.
 All Rights Reserved. |